2i2c-org/infrastructure/docs/index.md

 ## Reference

-Reference information about the pilot hubs.
+Reference information about our infrastructure.

 ```{toctree}
 :caption: Reference